 At the University of St. Michael’s College, faith, religion, and spirituality are valued and engaged not only in the classroom, but across many aspects of the life of St. Michael’s community.
 Embracing these human realities and reflecting on their meaning is at the core of the Catholic Intellectual tradition, of which St. Michael’s is a part.

-The Wellness Studio at St. Michael’s College is a space which promotes overall wellbeing of the mind, body, and soul.
+The Wellness Studio at St. Michael’s College is a space that promotes the overall well-being of the mind, body, and soul.
 In this space, weekly programming of small class sizes will be offered to students as an opportunity to unwind, reflect, build strength and skills, and meditate.
+The space is also open for students to make individual bookings.

-The St. Michael’s College Exercise room is open to students, staff, faculty, and Alumni of the college for a $20 fee per semester.
+The St. Michael’s College Exercise room is open to students, staff, faculty, and alumni of the college.

-Located in St. Michael’s College, Muzzo Family Alumni Hall, 121 St. Joseph Street, Toronto ON, M5S 3C2.
+Located in St. Michael’s College, Muzzo Family Alumni Hall, 121 St. Joseph Street, Toronto ON, M5S 3C2, the space is open daily from 6:00 a.m. to 11:00 p.m. for students who purchase access.

 The Faculty of Kinesiology & Physical Education operates a range of activity spaces for sport and recreation, academic and research programs, and programs for children and youth across our facilities: